supriyakanse/entnt-erp-project/README.md

 - The application uses Angular Router for navigation between components.

 - Available routes include `/dashboard`, `/products`, `/orders`, `/products/:id` (product detail), `/orders/:id` (order detail), and `/products/new` (add new product).

+## auth guard
+- The application will not allow to add products until user visits product page.
+- The application uses local session storage for storing the flag if user visits product page

 ## License